elenafillo/acrc_footprints/README.md

 # acrc_footprints
 The goal of this project is to develop an image-to-image translation solution to predict the shape of plumes based on metereological inputs.
 This repo contains the necessary files to generate usable datasets and train and test them on the pix2pix model developed by junyanz (https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+The repo also contains scripts to test the accuracy of the results (see the SAL section in the [step by step guide](step-by-step.md)).

 The repo is particularly oriented to be used in bluepebble (see the [step by step guide](step-by-step.md)).
 It requires Python 3, Pytorch, CPU or NVIDIA GPU + CUDA (all these already available in bluepebble).